vuejs/v2.vuejs.org/src/v2/guide/filters.md

 }
 ```

-or define a filter globally before creating the Vue instance:
+Or you can define a filter globally before creating the Vue instance:

 ``` js
 Vue.filter('capitalize', function (value) {